mosaic-design-system/docs/src/guidelines/style-guide.md

       to use one to save space, ensure that there is a space either side of the slash.\r\n"
   - title: Quality
+    body: "## Consistency\r

+      \r

+      Consistency is really important across your product, and the wider suite of products.
+It really helps to build a consistent identity and won't surprise your users with sudden shifts in tone and word choice.\r

+      \r

+      Ensure that anybody writing copy in your products adheres to the (Tone of Voice)[/guidelines/tone-of-voice] guidance, and this style guide.
+      \r

+      \r

+      You should also decide on terms you use for 'common' interactions.
+      For example, consistently use either \"Cancel\" or \"Close\" on modals, etc. If you're writing something, see if you can find another example of something similar elsewhere in the product, or even elsewhere in the product suite.\r

+      \r

+      ## Spelling\r

+      \r

+      Hopefully this one is quite obvious, but you should never spell a word incorrectly in your product.
+An easy way to avoid this is writing out your copy in a word processor beforehand and use the built-in spellchecker.
+Always make sure you check any copy with someone else before publishing it – the more eyes see it, the better!\r

+      \r

+      If you ever use industry-specific jargon, ensure you fully understand the context and spelling of it.
+It will be super embarrassing if a user comes back and complains that you don't know what you're doing.\r

+      \r

+      ## Building product familiarity\r

+      \r

+      A really effective way of clearing out confusion in your copy is being clear when something you're referring to is a concept unique to the product.
+When referring to something like this, ensure that you use a capital letter to indicate that This Is Something You Will Find In The Product.
+Examples of this includes things like Desks and Applets in MyWorkplace. \r

+      \r

+      This serves another purpose: when words like this stick out of a sentence, it really helps the user with on-boarding!
+If someone sees a capitalised word and have 'learned' that this means it's something specific to the product, it will encourage them to find out what that is.
+      \r\n"
   - title: Structure
+    body: "## Consistency\r

+      \r

+      Consistency is really important across your product, and the wider suite of products.
+It really helps to build a consistent identity and won't surprise your users with sudden shifts in tone and word choice.\r

+      \r

+      Ensure that anybody writing copy in your products adheres to the (Tone of Voice)[/guidelines/tone-of-voice] guidance, and this style guide.
+      \r

+      \r

+      You should also decide on terms you use for 'common' interactions.
+      For example, consistently use either \"Cancel\" or \"Close\" on modals, etc. If you're writing something, see if you can find another example of something similar elsewhere in the product, or even elsewhere in the product suite.\r

+      \r

+      ## Spelling\r

+      \r

+      Hopefully this one is quite obvious, but you should never spell a word incorrectly in your product.
+An easy way to avoid this is writing out your copy in a word processor beforehand and use the built-in spellchecker.
+Always make sure you check any copy with someone else before publishing it – the more eyes see it, the better!\r

+      \r

+      If you ever use industry-specific jargon, ensure you fully understand the context and spelling of it.
+It will be super embarrassing if a user comes back and complains that you don't know what you're doing.\r

+      \r

+      ## Building product familiarity\r

+      \r

+      A really effective way of clearing out confusion in your copy is being clear when something you're referring to is a concept unique to the product.
+When referring to something like this, ensure that you use a capital letter to indicate that This Is Something You Will Find In The Product.
+Examples of this includes things like Desks and Applets in MyWorkplace. \r

+      \r

+      This serves another purpose: when words like this stick out of a sentence, it really helps the user with on-boarding!
+If someone sees a capitalised word and have 'learned' that this means it's something specific to the product, it will encourage them to find out what that is.
+      \r

+      \r

+       \r

+      TAB 6: Structure\r

+      \r

+      ## Headings\r

+      \r

+      Headings are big, bold pieces of text that draw the eye of the user.
+      They need to be meaningful and appropriate — if a heading isn't indicative of what's underneath it, then it's a pointless heading.\r

+      \r

+      Headings should only ever be a few words long, anything more than three will be pushing it. \r

+      \r

+      They also go a long way to breaking up the page into logical parts, helping the user locate exactly what it is on the page that they're looking for.
+If there are distinct areas of a page, make good use of headings to clearly signpost these different areas of functionality.\r

+      \r

+      ### Subheadings\r

+      \r

+      Don't forget subheadings!
+They can even further break up areas of functionality into logical pieces.\r

+      \r

+      They also make the page easier to read for a user.
+Effective uses of subheadings will make parsing the different areas of the page.\r

+      \r

+      Subheadings should always be at least somewhat related to the heading they fall under.
+If something is entirely unrelated to the heading above it, it should be a new heading.\r

+      \r

+      ## Paragraphs\r

+      \r

+      Avoid super long paragraphs in your product.
+Nobody wants to read massive walls of text.
+You will also find that a properly paragraphed piece of copy will aid in the user absorbing the information. \r

+      \r

+      A new paragraph should be used when you move onto a similar but related topic or idea.\r

+      \r

+      ## Readability\r

+      \r

+      Break up content or pages into logical chunks.
+Ensure you use headings, subheadings and paragraphs to leave plenty of white space to give the user's eyes a break.
+A clustered and cluttered page will make absorbing the information really difficult, and users will often find it difficult to find what they are looking for.\r

+      \r

+      White space is really important when reading large chunks of text.
+      Imagine reading a book without page borders, and white space in the headers and footers.
+Really hard.\r

+      \r

+      Similarly, your copy should be easy to understand and unambiguous.
+      Refer to the [Tone of Voice](/guidelines/tone-of-voice) guidance for more information on this.\r

+      \r

+      ## Cases\r

+      \r

+      Cases are super weird!
+What's title case?
+What the hell is camel case?
+When should I capitalise a title?
+When shouldn't I? \r

+      \r

+      Easy!
+Use sentence case everywhere in your product!
+Sentence case is like writing a sentence in a book: the first word is capitalised, then the only other capitals are proper nouns and the names of your features. \r

+      \r

+      Sentence case is much easier to read.
+The advantage of sentence case is that pretty much every letter is the same height, and the odd height of Capitalised Words separates them from the pack.
+It makes reading really easy for all our users.
+Sentence case is also just the right level of formality that we want to achieve in our software.
+Our software wants to appear conversational, and sentence case achieves exactly that.\r

+      \r

+      ## White Space\r

+      \r

+      The term \"white space\" refers to the portions of a page that are left blank.
+This includes things between the breaks between lines in a paragraph, paragraphs, headings, graphics, margins, columns, tables, and a whole host of other things. \r

+      \r

+      White space is **not** blank space.
+It isn't wasted.
+It is a key part of the design of Mosaic.
+Products that use mosaic are sleek, easy to parse, and approachable.
+Without white space, the page would appear cramped, busy and cluttered. \r

+      \r

+      Conversely, too much white space makes pages feel empty and incomplete.
+Use the space available to you, but ensure you tread a fine line between efficiency and visual attractiveness.\r\n"
 ---